 make you feel like part of the family.
 Anna runs a comprehensive nightly

 meeting for those who have just arrived on the island, with a

 The hotel has a lovely pool with stunning views over the ocean.
-Rooms are clean and well-priced.
+Rooms are stylish and well-priced.

 Here is a map of town with accommodation Mykonos marked:

 Jackie O Bar, Old Port, Mykonos Town

 Bubbles Gallery, Agios Vlassis, Mykonos Town

 Cine Manto is an outdoor cinema in the heart of Chora, hard to find amongst all the lane ways. Σινέ Μαντώ is open from May to September with a beautiful garden setting, a great way to see a movie in Mykonos.
 Meletopoulou Gardens in Matogianni.